 He’s been busy – if you want to get up to speed, his first is here.

-My layout part 2
+My 13×14 HO scale layout part 2.

-Hi there, when I last wrote I left off at this point and was preparing to move.
+When I last wrote I left off at this point and was preparing to move.
 The move happened.